Our commitment to language learning

 - To become familiar with a variety of nouns/verbs related to daily classroom or outdoor experiences eg foodstuffs, colours, body parts, toys and equipment, jumping, hopping, walking, stirring

 - To count and use numbers in a familiar context eg whilst reading a story, during a cooking activity

-The model we use replicates how children are exposed to German outside of school, and will enable them to feel more confident when exposed to Swiss German.
-It breaks down the ‘us and them’ at a young age and encourages translanguaging practices, which are natural to bi- and multilingual children.
+The model we use replicates how children are exposed to German outside of school and will enable them to feel more confident when exposed to Swiss German.
+It breaks down the ‘us and them’ at a young age and encourages trans- language practices, which are natural to bilingual and multilingual children.